yyolk/Grandstand/readme.md

 ## To do

-The inital drive to create this project was to experiment with new ways of visualizing and interacting with an Agile queue beyond the standard column layout.
-This particular method has promise, and the tool could be developed to compliment the more extensive functionality available on Sprint.ly itself.
-Additional features that would make this too more useful:
+This project goal is to experiment with new ways of visualizing and interacting with an Agile queue beyond the standard column layout.
+Grandstand should be improved to make better use of the more functionality offered by the Sprint.ly API.
+Additional features that would make Grandstand more useful:

 * Sort items by number, date added, activity, etc.
 * Display item meta information beyond number and title.